 The ideas here are not claimed by me to be original.
-Some were born or realised of necessity and experience of getting it wrong, rightly said to be the mother of invention, or intuition.
+Some were born or realised of necessity and experience of getting it wrong, rightly said to be the mother of invention.
+Enough right practise leads to intuition.
 And others were necessarily harvested.
 Ideas are universal, they don’t belong to anyone but who realises, develops and uses them.

 If I bring anything unique to the field of endeavour and exploration that macro is, it is the idea that nature is its own value and has its place first in the order of things.
 Before the ‘photographer’, the gear, the techniques and settings, or anything else that is a part of the process.

 Nature comes first because without it the rest is for nothing.